mldiego/dieman95.github.io/resources.md

   Find a list of any type of news, articles, books any other resources available online that I have found useful for myself, personally and in my career.
 </div>

-## Books
 <div class="message">
     <h2> Books </h2>
 </div>

-We have a list of books here that I will try to organize by topics, although some may follow into more than one category.
+This a list of books organizez by topics, although some may follow into more than one category, I will add them only to one, the one that makes the most sense to me.

 ### AI